 This post may include affiliate links to find a product mentioned.
 See my full Disclosure Policy.

 I am so glad the temperature has finally decided to cool down here in North Carolina.
-Whoo hoo!
+Whoo Hoo!
 Summer is pretty much gone for good.
-Time to break out the fall decor!
+Time to break out the fall decor and decorate the front door for Autumn.

 Wispy wreaths are my favorite kind of wreaths, the swirly branches are just so pretty.
 Since I have to make two wispy wreaths, the look I want is something simple but dramatic.
 I do not want my doors to look overdone or tacky.
-Here’s how I made them:
+These first wreaths are for fall and here’s how I made them:

 Autumn Wispy Wreath